 What is a twiddlemuff?

 They’re a knitted muff with items attached so that a patient with dementia can twiddle in their hands.
+It might sound funny, but they can actually be a godsend for anxious patients, helping to quieten their mind and provide comfort and distraction.

 Why make one?